 - I think they get it wrong on the authority of the pope.

-- I think they get it wrong in the doctrine of baptismal regeneration which I think is very destructive.
+- I think they get it wrong in the doctrine of baptismal regeneration, which I think is very destructive.

-And there are others.
-And so I can’t let my desire for certain forms or styles or richness or traditions trump the doctrinal issues for me.
+And there are others, so I can’t let my desire for certain forms or styles or richness or traditions trump the doctrinal issues for me.

-What I would like to say to those who are listening to this clip is: Let’s pour our lives into the true evangelical doctrines and grow churches that are strong and rich and serious and relevant and powerful and biblical and that overcome the weaknesses that have pushed some people away.
+What I would like to say to those who are listening to this clip is, let’s pour our lives into the true evangelical doctrines and grow churches that are strong and rich and serious and relevant and powerful and biblical and that overcome the weaknesses that have pushed some people away.